MartinCazares/Android_Studio_Debugger_Macro/README.md

         return names;
     }

-Even tho we are avoiding that code to be executed by using flags, the code is still being evaluated and it could be somehow misleading at times, so, the whole idea for this project is to add special “tags” as follows to debug your code…
+Even tho we are avoiding that code to be executed by using flags, the code is still there and the "if" is being evaluated and it could be somehow misleading at times or even have an impact in performance when used in long for loops, so, the whole idea of this project is to add special “tags” as follows to debug your code…

-Example2:
+Debug Area Declaration:

     private List<String> getNamesOfUsersNearMe(String zipCode){
         List<User> users = mBusinessLogic.getUsersByZipcode(zipCode);